 Practically everyone can benefit from Pilates exercise.
 People from all walks of life, ages, ability level and fitness backgrounds practise Pilates regularly.
 Preparatory exercises and infinite modifications allow the technique to be appropriate for many different body types and abilities.
 Thus, contemporary Pilates can be applicable to sport-specific training and everyday life.

 Although Joseph Pilates was ahead of his time, he believed then that the normal spine should be straight (Pilates 2000, p148).
-In contrast, today we know that the spine should maintain 4 natural curvatures for best shock absorption.
+In contrast, today we understand that the spine should maintain 4 natural curvatures for best shock absorption.

-Certainly, since the death of Joseph Pilates on 9 October 1967, new information in anatomy, exercise, sports medicine and physical therapy has become available.
+Certainly, since the death of Joseph Pilates on 9 October 1967, new information in exercise, sports medicine and physical therapy has become available.
 As a result, updated, contemporary approaches to the original Pilates method have also become widely accepted today.
 We teach contemporary Pilates at Core Kensington and we call it “Intelligent Pilates”

 We strongly advise you to consult with your GP or relevant healthcare professional on the suitability of certain exercises or movements before you start Pilates.
 For example, if you suffer from osteoporosis or an acute lumbar herniation with neurological symptoms, spinal flexion would be an absolute contraindication.